bimrocket/bimrocket/README.md

 - Union, intersection and subtraction of solids.
 - Object transformation (translation, rotation, scale).
 - Definition of formulas for object property values.
-- Measuring tools (length, area and volume).
+- Measuring tools (length, angle, area and volume).
 - Orbit-Pan-Zoom tool.
 - Fly tool (with collision detection and ground distance control).
 - Multiple selection of objects.